 Keep a Balanced Credit Mix

-As you’re establishing credit, having revolving accounts such as credit cards, as well as installment credit like student loans or a car loan, shows you can handle different types of credit.
+As you’re establishing credit, it’s a good idea to mix it up a bit with different kinds of credit.
+Having revolving accounts such as credit cards, as well as installment credit like student loans or a car loan, shows you can responsibly handle different types of credit.
 This factor affects 10% of your credit score calculation.

 Alternatives to Refinancing

-• Loan forgiveness programs.
-There are federal and state student loan forgiveness programs.
-For instance, the Public Service Loan Forgiveness (PSLF) program is for borrowers who work in public service for a qualifying employer such as a not-for-profit organization or the government.
-For those who are eligible, PSLF forgives the remaining balance on Direct loans after 120 qualifying payments are made under an IDR plan or the standard 10-year repayment plan.
+For instance, the Public Service Loan Forgiveness (PSLF) program is for federal student loan borrowers who work in public service for a qualifying employer such as a not-for-profit organization or the government.
+For those who are eligible, PSLF forgives the remaining balance on federal Direct loans after 120 qualifying payments are made under an income-driven repayment (IDR) plan or the standard 10-year repayment plan.

 Individual states may offer their own forgiveness programs.
-Check with your state to find out what’s available where you live.
+Check with your state to find out what’s available.

-Just be aware that if you refinance federal loans, they will no longer be eligible for federal benefits like federal forgiveness programs.
+Just be aware that if you refinance federal loans, they will no longer be eligible for federal benefits like IDR plans and federal forgiveness programs.

-For instance, be sure to shop around for the best loan rates and terms.
-Checking to see what rate you can get on a student loan refinance, unlike filling out a formal loan application, typically involves a soft credit pull that won’t affect your credit score.
+To keep your credit score as strong as possible before and during refinancing, shop around and prequalify to see the best loan rates and terms you can get.
+Unlike filling out a formal loan application, prequalifying typically involves a soft credit pull that won’t affect your credit score.

-Also, if you choose to fill out refinancing applications with more than one lender, some credit scoring models may count those multiple applications as just one, as long as you apply during a short window of time, such as 14 to 45 days, which can lessen the impact to your credit.
+Also, if you choose to fill out refinancing applications with more than one lender, applying during a short window of time, such as 14 to 45 days.
+When multiple similar credit inquiries are conducted within a short time frame, some lenders may count them as one application, which may lessen the impact to your credit.

 Finally, keep paying off your existing student loans during the refinancing process.
 If you stop repaying them before refinancing is complete, your credit score may be negatively affected.